brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 * **HTTP polling**: a Linked Data Fragment which is a HTTP document containing one or more of the most recent observations (e.g. _https://lodi.ilabt.imec.be/observer/rawdata/latest_).
 The _ETag_ header must be added to enable HTTP caching.
 * **publish/subscribe**: every update corresponds with one observation like [](#example-observation).
 Preferably, HTTP-based [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) _should_ be chosen.

 Historical data are published as Linked Data Fragments similar to the HTTP polling approach. [](#timeseries) shows that all observations are ordered on a time axis: the Linked Data Fragments **select** data based on time ranges.
 To allow a HTTP client to automatically discover older observations, a _hydra:previous_ **hypermedia** link _must_ be added using the [Hydra](https://www.hydra-cg.com/spec/latest/core/) vocabulary. _Hydra:next_ links _should_ be added to allow time range retrieval in both directions.
-Also, the URL of the fragment is identified using the datetime of it's first observation (e.g. https://opentrafficlights.org/spat/K648?time=2018-10-31T14:58:23.205Z).
+Also, the URL of the fragment is identified using the datetime of its first observation (e.g. https://opentrafficlights.org/spat/K648?time=2018-10-31T14:58:23.205Z).

 <figure id="timeseries">
 <center>